brandonhenricks/serilog-enrichers-redis/README.md

 using Serilog.Enrichers.Redis;

 Log.Logger = new LoggerConfiguration()
-    .Enrich.WithRedisEnricher()
+    .Enrich.WithRedisExceptionEnricher()
     .WriteTo.Console()
     .CreateLogger();
 ```

 Now, any Redis-related exceptions will include additional context in your logs.

+## Contributing

+Contributions are welcome!
+Please open issues or submit pull requests.
+If you have feature requests or questions, open a discussion or issue on GitHub.

+**To contribute:**

+- Fork this repository
+- Create a feature branch
+- Open a pull request describing your changes

+---

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.